American Family Of Three Dies During Attack By Shepherd In The Republic Of Georgia

 The Smiths held dual citizenship in the U.S. and Georgia, where they had lived for 10 years.

-According to their now commemorated Facebook pages, Ryan Smith hailed from San Diego, California and Lora Smith was from Phoenix, Arizona.
-They lived in Marneuli, a small town of 20,000 residents in south-eastern Georgia.
+According to their now commemorated Facebook pages, Ryan Smith hailed from San Diego, California, and Lora Smith was from Phoenix, Arizona.
+They lived in Marneuli, a small town of 20,000 residents in southeastern Georgia.

 In the country, which straddles a stretch of land between Europe and Asia, Ryan Smith launched and led reWoven, a boutique crafts company that employees local women to create traditional Caucasian rugs.